Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 9. Eating Disorder or Dysfunctional Eating Behaviors

 Some girls gain weight because they have dysfunctional eating behaviors like sneak eating, or an eating disorder like binge eating disorder.
+Be on the lookout for changes in eating patterns, behaviors, or attitudes about food.

 Last Post